Skip to content

 A Range map definition contains a number of required parameters:

-• fileName Path to file containing data.
-It may point to .xls, .xlsx or .csv file.
-If when it is empty we assume that data is stored in the same .rvl.xls spreadsheet as the script.
+• fileName The path to the file containing data.
+It may point to an .xls, .xlsx, or .csv file.
+If it is empty, the data is assumed to be stored in the same .rvl.xls spreadsheet as the script.

-• sheetName Excel Sheet name.
+• sheetName The Excel Sheet name.
 May be empty for .csv spreadsheets.

-• fromRow 0-based index of the first row containing data.
-Usually first row is assigned as a header containing column names.
+• fromRow The 0-based index of the first row containing data.
+Usually, the first row is a header containing column names.

-• fromCol 0-based index of the first column containing data.
+• fromCol The 0-based index of the first column containing data.

-• toRow final row index.
-If set to -1 then final row is detected automatically (as last row containing some data in the 1st column)
+• toRow The final row index.
+If set to -1, the final row is detected automatically (as the last row containing data in the first column).

-• toCol final column index.
-If set to -1 then final column is detected automatically as last column containing data in the 1st row.
+• toCol The final column index.
+If set to -1, the final column is detected automatically as the last column containing data in the first row.

-• chooseRow select rows with matching value of the 1st column.
-May be used to pre-select some specific row in a Map.
-For example, if Map contains credentials, and 1st column is User Name then chooseRow=Some Name limits a Map to that user.
+• chooseRow Selects rows with a matching value in the first column.
+It may be used to pre-select a specific row in a Map.
+For example, if a Map contains credentials and the first column is User Name, then chooseRow=Some Name limits the Map to that user.

-• hasColumnNames boolean.
-By default it is true meaning that 1st rows is assumed to contain column names.
-Once it is false the columns will have no names and may only be accessed by 0-based index.
+• hasColumnNames A boolean value.
+By default, it is true, meaning the first row is assumed to contain column names.
+If it is false, the columns will have no names and can only be accessed by their 0-based index.

-Data in the Range map is assumed to be similar to Rows map, but defined externally.
-Looping is done by rows.
-Typical external file containing data may look like that:
+Data in a Range map is assumed to be similar to a Rows map but defined externally.
+Looping is done by row.
+A typical external file containing data may look like this:

 Range Data